peterperspective/peterperspective.github.io/README.md

 git status and click return
 git commit and click return
-(Opens commit window in new tab. type commit message, save and close tab) Type `git push peterperspective main`, return
+(Opens commit window in new tab. type commit message, save and close tab) Type `git push peterperspective.github.io main`, return

 The changes will be live on website (may take a few minutes, and a hard-refresh of browser) https://peterperspective.github.io